pearsedarcy/TripSplit/README.md

 ### Responsiveness Testing

-- Using Chrome Dev tools, I tested the website to ensure that it scaled and squashed correctly in a variety of screen sizes and aspect ratios.
+- Using Chrome Dev tools, I tested the website to ensure that it scaled and squashed correctly in various screen sizes and aspect ratios.
 - I conducted a final test using [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F) to validate cross device compatibility.

 ### Bugs

-I found several bugs throughout development, some of which were fixed, some of which have been left unresolved.
+I found several bugs throughout development which I was unable to resolve.

-1. There is at times a rounding error that leaves the total amount owed off by two cent if the total amount is unevenly divided.
-This is due to the fact that the Javascript floor() method is always rounding down to the nearest integer.
-So when a number to be divided is recursive, i.e €3.33, the algorithm leads the a rounding error.
+1. There is at times a rounding error that leaves the total amount owed off by two cents if the total amount is unevenly divided.
+This is because the Javascript floor() method is always rounding down to the nearest integer.
+So when a number to be divided is recursive, i.e. €3.33, the algorithm leads the a rounding error.

-2. The application does not remove a users expense after they have been removed from the friends list.
-This is less of a bug and more of an unadded feauture due to time constraints.
+2. The application does not allow the removal of expenses after they have been removed from the friends list.
+This is less of a bug and more of an unadded feature due to time constraints.

 ## Deployment

 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:

-1. Navigate to the [repository](https://github.com/pearsedarcy/trisplt) on GitHub.com.
+1. Navigate to the [repository](https://github.com/pearsedarcy/tripsplit) on GitHub.com.
 2. Click 'Settings' in the page header.
 3. Click 'Pages' in the sidebar navigation.
 4. Click the dropdown under the source heading and select the 'main' branch.